twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-09-the-first-leg.md

 ## Edinburgh to Helsinki

 Finally, 21 months after we were originally due to fly to Bangkok, the first leg of the journey is underway!
 Writing this in the air: currently flying over the beautiful snowy plateaus of Norway, complimentary blueberry juice (thanks Finnair!) in hand.
-I have started reading the Epic of Gilgamesh (or *He Who Saw The Deep*)---or rather, I almost have, as I'm still ploughing through the introduction.
-It's genuinely longer than the Epic itself.
-Perhaps the author should have carved it in cuneiform on clay tablets, too: might have encouraged a bit more brevity.
+I have started reading the Epic of Gilgamesh---or rather, I almost have, as I'm still ploughing through the introduction.
+Quite a lot of background on Mesopotamian religion and society, then suddenly a digression about a beast-man who couples with a prostitute ceaslessly for a week.
+Excellent.

 Apparently someone decided to replace the tap in the aircraft toilet with a water cannon, so it will be a soggy hour or so until we land in Helsinki.
 We will have a roughly 5-hour layover there: once we arrive, in the time-honoured fashion of self-experimentation, I am planning on determining whether there is an LD50 of cardamom.
 (Assuming the cinnamon doesn't kill me first.)